RRResident/ES6-plus-features/ES6.md

 const someVal = 789; // error
 ```

-`const` will make sure you don't change the type of data you declare initially, but you can mutate data like objects and arrays, this is valid.
+`const` will make sure you don't change the type of data you declare initially, but you can mutate data inside of objects and arrays, this is valid.

 ```javascript
 const someArr = [];